aliaksei-chareshneu/cellstar-volume-server-v2/query_app/query_app_readme.md

             - `--limit`           Maximum number of entries
             - `--keyword`         Keyword
         - `composite`             Composite query, consisting of several simple queries listed above (i.e. `subqueries`).
-            - `--json-params-path` Path to `.json` file with query parameters.List of query parameters should be exhaustive, i.e. there should be sufficient arguments for all subqueries to be executed.
+            - `--json-params-path` Path to `.json` file with query parameters.
+List of query parameters should be exhaustive, i.e. there should be sufficient arguments for all subqueries to be executed.
                 File should be structured as follows:
                 ```json
                 {